Former Trump campaign chief faces arraignment in Virginia

 ALEXANDRIA, Va. — President Donald Trump's former campaign chairman is scheduled for arraignment in a northern Virginia courthouse on charges including tax evasion and bank fraud.

-The grand jury indictment in the Washington suburb of Alexandria, Virginia, accuses Paul Manafort of hiding from the Internal Revenue Service tens of millions of dollars he earned representing pro-Russia politicians in Ukraine.
+The grand jury indictment in the Washington suburb of Alexandria, Virginia, accuses Paul Manafort of hiding from the Internal Revenue Service tens of millions of dollars he earned advising pro-Russia politicians in Ukraine.

 The charges are part of Special Counsel Robert Mueller's investigation into Russian efforts to influence U.S. elections.

-Most of the charges against Manafort have been filed in the District of Columbia.
-Prosecutors say they were required to bring these charges in Virginia because they lacked venue in the district to charge Manafort, who lives in Virginia.
+Most of the charges against Manafort had been filed in the District of Columbia.
+But prosecutors say they were required to bring these charges to Virginia because they lacked venue in the nation's capital.

-He was expected to enter a plea and receive a trial date at his Friday afternoon arraignment.
+Thursday's appearance comes after an arraignment scheduled for last week was postponed because of inclement weather.

 Editors' Picks